The Best Mountain Restaurants To Visit In The Alps This Season

 Serves 4 to 6 Easy

-The best veal I’ve had was at Kronehalle, Zürich’s famous fine-dining restaurant.
+The best veal I’ve had was at Kronenhalle, Zürich’s famous fine-dining restaurant.
 I also think Zum Weissen Kreuz, also in Zürich, does an incredible (and much less expensive) version.
 Apologies to Zürich, though, the image pictured here is from the Bellevue Hotel in Gstaad, 100 or so miles away.
 This is perhaps my favorite Alpine dish.
 High-quality veal is cut into thin strips, gently sautéed in butter with mushrooms and white wine, and served simply over rösti (no surprise, we’re in Switzerland).
 I would go with the rösti, but you could also accompany this with spaetzle or rice, or mashed potatoes.
 It feels hearty and hut-worthy, but still sophisticated (maybe because of the demi-glace?) and somewhat lighter than a lot of mountain cuisine.
 It’s appropriate no matter the season or occasion; consider it the Alpine version of a blanquette de veau (French veal stew).

 Veal demi-glace can be purchased at any good butcher